ProjetPP/projetpp.github.io/index.md

 ## The project

-*Projet Pensées Profondes* are three french words, which mean literaly *Deep Thought Project* in English.
+*Projet Pensées Profondes* are three french words, which mean literally *Deep Thought Project* in English.
 The aim of this project is to build an open source question answering framework.